 - Affect vs. effect – Affect is a verb.
 Your behavior affects those around you.
-The effect of your behavior is that people are annoyed.
+The effect of your behavior is that you annoy people.

 - There, their and they’re – “There” denotes a place.
 Let’s go there tonight.
 “Their” is possessive for more than one person.
 Their behavior did not make sense to me.
 “They’re” is a contraction of the words they are.
 They’re having a lot of fun.

-- Then vs. than – “Than” is used when comparing.
-“Then” is used in all other cases.
+- Then vs. than – Use “Than” when comparing.
+Use “Then” in all other cases.